RyanBProg/slot-pick/README.md

-# 🎰 SlotPick
+# 🎰 Slot Pick

 A slot machine that helps make your tough decisions!

 ## About

-SlotPick is a fun web page that turns decision-making into an game of chance.
+Slot Pick is a fun web page that turns decision-making into an game of chance.
 Add your choices and pull the slot machine lever to let fate decide.

 ## Features